 Technology and budget go hand-in-hand.
 B2B marketers often have larger marketing budgets available to work with.
 Sure, these budgets likely fund activities typically deemed to be a complete waste of money like traditional advertising and funding

 parties conferences.
 Outside of these, these companies can afford enterprise technologies.
 Think Salesforce for CRM, Eloqua or Marketo for marketing automation, Optimizely for web testing and conversion rate optimization, etc. There are many more but this gives you a feel for the types of tools B2B marketers have at their fingertips that gurus and other types of marketers most likely don’t.
+For example with affiliate marketing, which is a great tool for a business, The Affiliate Institute has some amazing training that can start making a change for any company.

 2. B2B marketers almost always work as part of a larger marketing team